Logging while drilling

+Logging while drilling (LWD) is a technique that allows log data to be acquired during drilling operations through tools placed in the bottom hole assembly (BHA).
+LWD technology was developed originally as an enhancement to the earlier measurement while drilling (MWD) technology to completely or partially replace wireline logging operation.
+With the improvement of the technology in the past decades, LWD is now widely used for drilling (including geosteering), and formation evaluation.

+Description

+Logging while drilling (LWD) is a technique that allows log data to be acquired during drilling operations through tools placed in the bottom hole assembly (BHA).
+It is in contrast to wireline logging, where logs are taken between drilling episodes (trips) and at the end of drilling.

 LWD, while sometimes risky and expensive, has the advantage of measuring properties of a formation before drilling fluids invade deeply.
 Further, many wellbores prove to be difficult or even impossible to measure with conventional wireline tools, especially highly deviated wells.
 In these situations, the LWD measurement ensures that some measurement of the subsurface is captured in the event that wireline operations are not possible.
 Timely LWD data can also be used to guide well placement so that the wellbore remains within the zone of interest or in the most productive portion of a reservoir, such as in highly variable shale reservoirs.

-LWD technology was developed originally as an enhancement to the earlier MWD technology to completely or partially replace wireline logging operation.
-With the improvement of the technology in the past decades, LWD is now widely used for drilling (including geosteering), and formation evaluation (especially for real time and high angle wells).